BaohaoLiao/SAGE/README.md

 ## 📦 Installation
 Our code is based on verl.
-If you already have a verl environment, you can use it, and install the extra packages when prompting.
+If you already have a verl environment, you can use it and install the extra packages when prompted.
 1. Create a new environment
     ```bash
     python -m venv ~/.python/sage